microsoft/psi-samples/Samples/HelloWorld/README.md

 ```

 Note that due to an issue with NuGet, you'll need to specify the exact version of the NuGet package you wish to install, otherwise you will get a really old version.
 It's advised to specify the latest version that we have released.

+If there are problems in this step, check that dotnet-sdk is installed.
+Follow the instructions here: https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#2104-.
+Once fully set up with the NuGet packages, open the source folder in Visual Studio Code.

 ## Creating a pipeline